Wake Forest University: Baseball

 Wake Forest won the 1955 College World Series in baseball.

 In 2009, the team began playing at David F. Couch Ballpark, in Winston-Salem, NC, moving to this field from their former home at Gene Hooks Stadium on campus.
 In 2017, eight players were selected in the 2017 MLB Draft, the most in the Wake Forest Baseball history.

 Tennis

 Noah Rubin played for Wake Forest; he had won the 2014 boys singles championship at Wimbledon, and the US 2014 boys' national championships in singles and doubles.
 In 2014–2015 for Wake Forest he was an All-American and the runner-up in the 2015 NCAA singles championship.

 On May 22, 2018, the Wake Forest Men's Tennis team won its first ever NCAA National Championship.
 This feat was accomplished on their home courts, as they defeated the Ohio State Men's Tennis team 4–2.

 Wake Forest had been ranked as the number one team for most of the season leading up to the tournament.

-Screamin' Demons

-Student attendance of Wake Forest Football and Basketball games is high, in part due to the program known as "Screamin' Demons".
-At the beginning of each respective athletic season students on the Reynolda Campus can sign up for the program whereby they pay $40 for each year; in addition to the best seats at the games, this gets students a football shirt in the fall and a tie-dye T-shirt in the spring along with a card that serves as an automatic pass to the sporting events.
-They lose this privilege if they miss two of the games.
-Through the planning of Sports Marketing and the Screamin' Demons program, basketball game seats in the students section are difficult to attain without participating in the Screamin' Demons program.
-The arena can seat only 2,250 of the 4,500 undergraduate students at Wake Forest.
-At least 150 seats are always set aside for non-Screamin Demons, who sit behind the 2,100 member group.

-Student organizations

-There are over 225 chartered student organizations of all sorts.
-Student sports organizations are highly visible on campus.
-Special interest organizations range from the academic, such the Model United Nations team, to the artistic, such as the handbell choir.
-In spring of 2006, the Mock Trial team was notable in qualifying for the national tournament while only in its 2nd year in operation.
-Religious organizations are also numerous.
-Both the College Republicans and College Democrats have active chapters at the university.
-Historic student organizations such as the Philomathesians, an artistic literary magazine, are also present.
-Students are entertained by numerous performing groups, including The Lilting Banshees Comedy Troupe, The Living Parables Christian Drama Troupe, and The Anthony Aston Players.

-The Office of Student Engagement, oversees all student organizations and fraternities and sororities.
-Student Engagement also organizes leadership oriented student activities such as CHARGE (Formerly called LEAD), a semester long course in campus leadership.
+In 2025, Wake Forest Men's Tennis defeated TCU 4–2 to claim its second NCAA National Championship.